 Another factor of major league importance in the Central Business District is the changing complexion of the corporate mix and workforce.
-Where less than two decades ago, Downtown Austin was primarily a laid back assemblage of law firms, accounting firms, government-related and banking entities, today it’s a pulsating hub of tech companies, energy outliers, media makers and creative start-ups.
+Where less than two decades ago, Downtown Austin was primarily a laid-back assemblage of law firms, accounting firms, and government-related and banking entities, today it’s a pulsating hub of tech companies, energy outliers, media makers and creative start-ups.
 In short, it’s where innovation is happening — global companies and local innovators all want a piece of the action, ushering in unprecedented demand and sky-high lease rates few anticipated a mere decade ago as an ominous recession clouded the future.

 Where less than two decades ago, Downtown Austin was primarily a laid back assemblage of law firms, accounting firms, government-related and banking entities, today it’s a pulsating hub of tech companies, energy outliers, media makers and creative start-ups.
 In short, it’s where innovation is happening — global companies and local innovators all want a piece of the action…”

 Austin dodged the downturn that stifled other cities and roared back with a passion — delivering a street of dreams for local and national landlords.
 Even international commercial real estate investors are basking in the high ticket lease rates along the city’s most prominent street.